vg-json-data/sm-json-data/strats.md

 ## Starts With Shinecharge

 The `startsWithShineCharge` property indicates that a strat must start while in a shinecharge state, from a shinecharge obtained in an earlier strat.
 The amount of frames required is determined by `shineChargeFrames` requirements in this strat.
+A strat with `"startsWithShineCharge": true` is only logically valid if it immediately follows a strat with `"endsWithShineCharge": true`.

 This property should not be combined with a `comeInShinecharged` entrance condition.